-Figure 1 shows a representative subimage of the east ansa of Saturn's rings at moderate ring opening angle $(B = -16.7^{\circ})$ .
-Longitudinal brightness variations (marked by the arrows) are prominent in the A ring in the contrast-enhanced image at left and in the reprojected $(a, \theta)$ image at right, with the trailing quadrant much dimmer than the leading quadrant.
+Longitudinal brightness variations (marked by the arrows) are prominent in the A ring in the contrast-enhanced image at left and in the reprojected (a, θ) image at right, with the trailing quadrant much dimmer than the leading quadrant.
 West ansa images show the same behavior, and thus the azimuthal asymmetry is quadrupole.
 Reprojected images such as that shown in Fig. 1 form the fundamental data set used for our analysis.
-Figure 2(a) shows radial I/F profiles of the rings from two east ansa images taken on 1997 Oct 10 ( $B = -10^{\circ}$ ) in the F336W and F814W filters, plotted at ring longitudes $+20^{\circ}$ , $-20^{\circ}$ relative to eastern elongation.
+Fig. 2a shows radial I/F ring reflectivity profiles from two east ansa images taken on 1997 Oct 10 ($B = -10^{\circ}$) in the F336W and F814W filters, plotted at ring longitudes $+20^{\circ}$, -20° relative to eastern elongation.
 The shaded regions bound the brightness differences between the leading (brighter) and trailing (dimmer) profiles.
 Throughout the A ring, there is a pronounced azimuthal brightness asymmetry; the B ring shows somewhat less, and the C ring almost none at all.
 The foreshortening of the leading and trailing radial scans suppresses the details of the radial structure of the rings at the relatively low ring opening angle of these images.
-For comparison, Fig. 2(b) shows the normal optical depth profile of the rings from the Voyager PPS stellar occultation experiment at 100 km resolution, obtained from the NASA Planetary Data System Rings Node (Showalter et al. 1996).
+For comparison, Fig. 2b shows the normal optical depth profile of the rings from the Voyager PPS stellar occultation experiment at 100 km resolution, obtained from the NASA Planetary Data System Rings Node (Showalter et al., 1996).

-$$(I/F){\rm corr} = \frac{\mu + \mu'}{2\mu'} \left( I/F \right), \tag{1}$$
+$$(I/F){\rm corr} = \frac{\mu + \mu'}{2\mu'}(I/F),$$ (1)

-$$\mu{\rm eff} \equiv \sin B{\rm eff} = \frac{2\mu\mu'}{\mu + \mu'}.\tag{2}$$
+$$\mu{\rm eff} \equiv \sin B{\rm eff} = \frac{2\mu\mu'}{\mu + \mu'}.$$ (2)

-This correction factor is exact in the case of single scattering, and is quite accurate even when multiple scattering is present (Lumme 1970; Price 1973).
-For large $\alpha$ , there can be significant differences in B and B', and the correction implied by Eq.
-1 may amount to as much as 20% for low elevation observations.
-If uncorrected, this spurious effect of variable observing geometries would overwhelm any true elevation angle dependence on ring brightness.
-Note that during a single HST observing cycle, $B{\text{eff}}$ is roughly constant, although B and B' may vary.
-One must also be careful when comparing low $\alpha$ observations at different elevation angles, because strong opposition brightening causes large brightness variations even for small differences in phase angle.
+This correction factor is exact for an optically thick, manyparticle thick ring whose reflectivity is due to single scattering, and is quite accurate even when multiple scattering is present (Lumme, 1970; Price, 1973).
+For large solar phase angle α , there can be significant differences in B and B', and the correction implied by Eq.
+(1) may amount to as much as 20% for low elevation observations.
+If uncorrected, this spurious effect of variable observing geometries would overwhelm any true elevation angle dependence of the ring brightness.
+Such variations in ring brightness with tilt angle are regionally variable, and as will be shown below, also vary with the degree of wake formation.
+Note that during a single HST observing cycle, $B{\rm eff}$ is roughly constant, although B and B' may vary.
+One must also be careful when comparing low α observations at different elevation angles, because strong opposition brightening causes large brightness variations even for small differences in phase angle.